 The automotive industry has seen tremendous advancements in recent years, particularly in the realm of vehicle communication systems.
-IT employs various types of buses to suit different needs.
-One such technology that is introduced to accommodate low-cost interfaces is the automotive LIN bus aka Local Interconnect Network.
-In this comprehensive introduction, we will delve into the world of LIN bus, exploring its physical layers, frame formats, applications, variants and later higher-level protocols, market share, advantages, disadvantages, and its future in the automotive industry.
-So, let's embark on this journey to understand how the LIN bus is simplifying communication in modern vehicles.
+It employs various types of buses to suit different needs.
+One such technology introduced to accommodate low-cost interfaces is the automotive LIN bus — also known as the Local Interconnect Network.
+In this comprehensive introduction, we will delve into the world of the automotive LIN bus, exploring its physical layers, frame formats, applications, variants, market share, advantages, disadvantages, and its future in the automotive industry.

 The Local Interconnect Network was originally developed by the OIN consortium and after a few revisions standardized as ISO 17897.
-The LIN protocol specification covers the physical layer and data link layers of the OSI layer.
-It employs a single wire communication up to 20 kbps over 40 m length.
+The LIN protocol specification covers the physical layer and data link layers of the OSI model.
+It employs single-wire communication up to 20 kbps over 40 m length.

-The automotive LIN bus operates on a master-slave architecture – called the Commander-Responder, wherein a single master device (Commander) controls multiple slave device (Responder).
-The Commander always initiates communication and sends commands to the Responder devices, which in turn respond accordingly.
-The communication is organized as message structure with IDs assigned for each frame.
+The automotive LIN bus operates on a master-slave architecture — called the Commander-Responder — wherein a single master device (Commander) controls multiple slave devices (Responders).
+The Commander always initiates communication and sends commands to the Responder devices, which respond accordingly.
+The communication is organized as a message structure with IDs assigned for each frame.
 The protocol also supports multicast frames.
-This simple and hierarchical structure makes the LIN bus ideal for applications where high bandwidth and extensive network capabilities are not required.
-The typical LIN network is captured below:
+This simple and hierarchical structure makes the automotive LIN bus ideal for applications where high bandwidth and extensive network capabilities are not required.

 The automotive LIN bus uses a single-wire serial communication protocol, which significantly reduces the complexity and cost of the wiring harness in vehicles.
-Two more wires are used to run the power and ground connections typically from the vehicle battery.
+Two more wires carry power and ground connections from the vehicle battery.

 LIN Protocol Physical Layer

-The LIN Protocol physical layer is connected in an open collector configuration where when no transmitter is driving the bus, the bus is in the high voltage level – called the recessive state.
-When the transmitted is driving, the transceiver pulls the bus low actively drawing current – called the dominant state.
-Since the bus is powered by battery, whose level is prone to significant variations in automotive environment, there is no standard voltage to consider for state detection.
-Rather the transmitting node bust drives the bus to less than 20% battery level in dominant state and above 80% in recessive state.
-The receiver considers voltage below 40% as dominant and above 60% as recessive.
+The LIN protocol physical layer is connected in an open collector configuration where, when no transmitter is driving the bus, the bus is in the high voltage level — called the recessive state.
+When transmitting, the transceiver pulls the bus low actively drawing current — called the dominant state.
+Since the bus is powered by the battery, whose level is prone to significant variation in automotive environments, there is no standard voltage for state detection.
+Rather, the transmitting node must drive the bus to less than 20% battery level in dominant state and above 80% in recessive state.

-Since the Commander always initiates the transmission and one of the responders is going to respond, there is no need for a collision detect mechanism.
-The signaling is like the standard UART interface with a large tolerance – 14% given for bit sampling.
-This enables the systems to run from a cheaper RC oscillator rather than a crystal clock source.
+Since the Commander always initiates transmission and one of the responders replies, there is no need for a collision detect mechanism.
+The signaling is like the standard UART interface with a large 14% tolerance for bit sampling, enabling systems to run from a cheaper RC oscillator rather than a crystal clock source.

 LIN Protocol Message Structure

-The LIN Protocol employs message structure with following fields:
+The LIN protocol employs a message structure with the following fields:

-• Synchronization Break: At least 13 bits of dominant bits followed by one recessive delimiter bit.
+• Synchronization Break: At least 13 dominant bits followed by one recessive delimiter bit.

 • Data: Sequence of bytes carrying the transmitted data — either 2, 4 or 8 bytes.
 The length is determined by the ID.

-• Check sum: CRC check to validate the received packet.
-In classic mode calculated the CRC only for data portion while the enhanced mode also includes the ID field.
+• Checksum: CRC check to validate the received packet.
+In classic mode, the CRC covers only the data portion; in enhanced mode it also includes the ID field.

 Frame Type Identifier Description